We would like to answer some frequently asked questions about electrolysis...

 Most people choose electrolysis because it is permanent and they do not want to be bothered with the continued expense and/or time required by temporary methods.
-They also want clear skin, unblemished by nicks, scrapes, ingrown hairs, new hair growth, and/or wiry or bleached hair.
+They also want smooth clear skin, unblemished by bumps razor burn, ingrown hairs or bleached hair.

 What about hair removal using laser?